TPO Roofing: Everything You Need To Know

 After the existing substrate is prepared, either by cleaning or removing the existing roof, the insulation is installed.
 There are a few types of insulation options the facility manager/owner can choose from:

-- Extruded Polystyrene (XPS) – Usually defined by the blue, green, or pink color, XPS falls between Polyiso and EPS in the price range and performance range.
+• Extruded Polystyrene (XPS) – Usually defined by the blue, green, or pink color, XPS falls between Polyiso and EPS in the price and performance ranges.
 XPS is semipermeable with a perm rating of 1.

 The TPO membrane can be attached to the cover board with a bonding adhesive or mechanically fastened.
 When the membrane is rolled out, the contractor returns and uses a hot-air gun to weld the seams together.